dmbarbour/wikilon/docs/AboutAO.md

 ## AO Words

-Words are weakly constrained (to support AO wrappers, present and future).
+Words are weakly constrained to support AO/ABC wrappers.
 In addition to the normal limits on tokens (valid UTF-8, no curly braces, control characters, or replacement character), AO forbids characters SP, `@[]<>(),;|"` within words.
 Also, the empty word is prohbited.

 Words `a`, `b`, `c`, and `d` are valid, but refer always to the four corresponding ABC primitives and may not be redefined.
 These are effectively the four 'keywords' of AO.